AliOKeeffe/PP4_My_Meal_Planner/TESTING.md

 - #### Required fields using Summernote extension submit with just whitespace entered
      - **Bug**: In the Add Recipe form, the Ingredients and Method fields both use the summernote extension.
 Both fields are required fields however the form still submited when only whitespace was entered due to summernote rendering the html `<p>&nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp;</p>` on submit and therefore the form validation didn't pick up the empty field.
-     - **Fix**: My first attempt at the solution was to write a custom django `clean_<fieldname>() method` which would replace any `&nbsp` with ` `, `strip()` whitespace and `strip_tags()`.
+     - **Fix**: My first attempt at the solution was to write a custom django `clean_<fieldname>() method` which would replace any `&nbsp` with blank, `strip()` whitespace and `strip_tags()`.
 The solution did prevent the form submiting with only whitespace however it wasn't a good solution due to fact that stripping the HTML tags meant the summernote editor didn't format valid inputs as expected.
      - After posting the question on Slack Ian Meigh_5P proposed a working solution to create a custom validator for textfields and implement this in the Model.
-I have utilised Ian's  custom validator in my code and have credited him in my Readme.
+I have utilised Ian's  custom validator in my code (see validators.py) and have credited him in my Readme.
 Thanks Ian!

--#### No Reverse Match Error
+- #### No Reverse Match Error
-     - **Bug** When I first implemented the Add Recipe form I kept getting a no reverse match error when trying to submit a new recipe due to the slug field not populating properly.
+     - **Bug**: When I first implemented the Add Recipe form I kept getting a no reverse match error when trying to submit a new recipe due to the slug field not populating properly.
-     - **Fix** After some research on stack overflow I learned about AutoSlugField which is a Django Model Field extension which will automatically create a unique slug and you can choose which field to populate the slug from.
+     - **Fix**: After some research on stack overflow I learned about AutoSlugField which is a Django Model Field extension which will automatically create a unique slug and you can choose which field to populate the slug from.
 Utilising this extension I was able to create a unique slug populated from the recipe title.

 - #### Cloudinary Images not Displaying
-     - **Bug** Cloudinary images not displaying after uploading.
+     - **Bug**: Cloudinary images not displaying after uploading.
-     - **Fix** After searching the issue on slack I realised that I needed to include enctype="multipart/form-data in the opening form HTML tag and this solved the problem.
+     - **Fix**: After searching the issue on slack I realised that I needed to include enctype="multipart/form-data in the opening form HTML tag and this solved the problem.

 - #### Footer not staying at bottom of screen
-     - **Bug** Footer not staying at the bottom of the screen when displaying on pages without fullscreen content and didn't want to use a sticky footer.
+     - **Bug**: Footer not staying at the bottom of the screen when displaying on pages without fullscreen content and didn't want to use a sticky footer.
-     - **Fix** Was able to utilise the the calc() CSS function and make the page content 100% of the viewport height less the height of the footer and this solved the problem.
+     - **Fix**: Was able to utilise the the calc() CSS function and make the page content 100% of the viewport height less the height of the footer and this solved the problem.

 ### Unfixed bugs: